 Other injuries that a person may sustain from a boating accident include head injuries or traumatic brain injuries, broken bones, sprains and strains, back and neck injuries, spinal cord injuries, and various internal injuries.
 If you suffered serious injuries in a boating accident, you may be entitled to recover compensation related to your injuries from a liable party.

-Determining Liability for a Recreational Boating Accident
+Determining Liability for a Recreational Boating Accident in Olympia

 After a boating accident, you’ll have to determine negligence to identify which party or parties are liable for your injuries.
 Negligence refers to the failure to act in a safe or responsible manner.
 If the operator of a boat behaved negligently and that negligence led to an accident, then the boat operator may be liable.